-The argument must be a time, timestamp, time duration, or timestamp duration.
+- The argument must be a time, timestamp, time duration, timestamp duration, or a valid string - representation of a time or timestamp.

 The result of the function is a large integer.
 If the argument can be null, the result can be null; if the argument is null, the result is the null value.